satyam237/LangGraph-101/README.md

 ## License

-This project is licensed under the terms of the [MIT license].
+This project is licensed under the terms of the [MIT license](https://github.com/satyam237/LangGraph-Concepts-Notebook/tree/main?tab=MIT-1-ov-file).